The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: The R -matrix in the Fourier dual basis

 We can check by elementary methods that the product of terms 1, 2, and 3 over \(D_{\RIII}\) is \(1\).
 The product of term \(4\) over the diagram is \(1\) because of our assumption that the total log-longitudes in our log-coloring are \(0\).
-Dealing with the remaining term \(5\) is more complicated: the fact that it gives \(\pm 1\) is a consequence of the fact that the complex Chern-Simons invariant is well-defined and given by Neumann's sum of lifted dilogarithms \cite{Neumann2004}.
+Dealing with the remaining term \(5\) is more complicated: the fact that it gives \(\pm 1\) is a consequence of the fact that the complex Chern-Simons invariant is well-defined and given by Neumann's sum of lifted dilogarithms \cite{Neumann2004}; algebraically, this is because the lifted dilogarithm obeys a \(5\)-term relation.
+A definition of the complex Chern-Simons invariant for tangles and a detailed proof of invariance is given in \cite{McPhailSnyderVolume}, and this implies that the product of term \(5\) over the diagram is \(\pm 1\) as claimed. \end{proof}

-We can give a more algebraic perspective.
-It is convenient to consider the two diagrams in the \(\RIII\) move separately and show that the corresponding products of \(\exp(I(c))\) agree.
-Each diagram is associated to a triangulation as in \cref{fig:build-ideal-octahedron}, and because the tangles are isotopic the triangulations are related by a sequence of \(3\)-\(2\) moves.
-Our log-parameters assign each tetrahedron parameters \(\zeta^0, \zeta^1\) with \(e^{2\pi i \zeta^{1}} = (1 - e^{-2\pi i \zeta^{0}})^{-1}\) and \(I(c)\) is the sum of the dilogarithms evaluated on these.
-Because we have chosen the \(\zeta_j^k\) coherently (they give a \defemph{flattening} in the sense of \textcite{Neumann2004}) and the lifted dilogarithm obeys a \(5\)-term relation the dilogarithm sum is invariant under the \(3\)-\(2\) moves, at least up to multiples of \(\pi i\) \cite[Section 3]{Neumann2004}.
-This argument is given in more detail in \cite{McPhailSnyderVolume}. \end{proof}